Getting Started

 #Your First Backtest

 A backtest is submitted as a POST request.
-The body includes the asset pair, date range, and a strategy definition serialized as a JSON string.
+The body includes the asset pair, date range, and a strategy definition as a nested JSON object.

 Step 1 — Define the strategy